kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 FIN6 has used has used Metasploit's named-pipe impersonation technique to escalate privileges.

-To perform the FIN6 procedure, we first need to exit the PowerShell shell within our Meterpreter session, to bring us back to the `meterpreter` console.
+To perform the FIN6 procedure, we first need to exit the PowerShell shell within our Meterpreter session, to bring us back to the <kbd>meterpreter></kbd> console.

 Next, the command below assumes a meterpreter session and specifies the use of technique `1`, a named-pipe impersonation.